datagit/agusmakmun.github.io/about.md

 permalink: /about/
 ---

 I am freelance developer.
-Currently doing more in backend, focused in Python and Django.
+Currently doing more in backend, focused in PHP/MySQL and Linux.

-email: agus[at]python.web.id
+email: datdao.dev[at]gmail.com